 The Primary Years Programme (PYP) is an inquiry-based curriculum framework for students aged 3-12 that focuses on the development of the whole child both in school and beyond.
+At the European School, the PYP serves students aged 6-12 in Grades 1-5.
 The curriculum is organized around six transdisciplinary themes: Who We Are, Where We Are in Place and Time, How We Express Ourselves, How the World Works, How We Organize Ourselves, and Sharing the Planet.
 These themes provide a framework for exploring significant knowledge that transcends traditional subject boundaries.
 The programme integrates subject areas including language, mathematics, science, social studies, arts, and physical education through units of inquiry.
 Learning is concept-driven, emphasizing enduring understandings rather than isolated facts.
-Students develop approaches to learning (ATL) skills across five categories: thinking, communication, social, self-management, and research.
+Students develop Approaches to Learning (ATL) skills across five categories: thinking, communication, social, self-management, and research.
 At the heart of the program is the IB Learner Profile.
-The programme culminates in the Grade 5 exhibition, where students demonstrate their understanding and skills through an extended, collaborative inquiry project.

-The PYP assessment framework at European School integrates ongoing evaluation with daily teaching and learning, emphasizing student growth through multiple assessment strategies.
+The PYP assessment framework at the European School integrates ongoing evaluation with daily teaching and learning, emphasizing student growth through multiple assessment strategies.
 The system employs pre-assessment to gauge prior knowledge, formative assessment for continuous monitoring, and summative assessment to demonstrate understanding in authentic contexts.
 Assessment strategies include systematic observations, process-focused assessments, selected responses, open-ended tasks, and student portfolios maintained through ManageBac.
 Teachers utilize various assessment tools including rubrics, task sheets, checklists, benchmarks, and anecdotal notes to document student progress.
-The framework provides comprehensive support for students with Special Educational Needs (SEN) through targeted accommodations documented in Individual Learning Plans (ILPs), while English as Additional Language (EAL) learners receive modified assessment approaches with detailed descriptive feedback focusing on both conceptual understanding and language development.

-Regular reporting to parents occurs through weekly and bi-monthly updates, parent-teacher conferences, and semester reports, ensuring transparent communication about student progress.
+The framework provides comprehensive support for students with Special Educational Needs (SEN) through targeted accommodations documented in Individual Learning Plans (ILPs), while English as an Additional Language (EAL) learners receive modified assessment approaches with detailed descriptive feedback focusing on both conceptual understanding and language development.
+Regular reporting to parents occurs through weekly and bi-monthly updates, student-led conferences, parent-teacher and three-way conferences, as well as semester reports, ensuring transparent communication about student progress.